 Professional associations uphold counselling standards; provide on-going learning opportunities; enable students and graduates to remain involved; network with their colleagues in the helping professions; and protect the public by monitoring and investigating complaints.
 An approved association must be a non-profit society having rigorous membership criteria, criminal records check, a complaint and disciplinary procedure, and a code of ethics designed for the protection of the public seeking help.

-Canadian Professional Counsellors Association
+• Canadian Professional Counsellors Association

-Graduates of the Kelowna College are eligible for membership in the Canadian Professional Counsellors Association completion and upon of clinical supervision are entitled to use the "Registered Professional designation.
-Counsellor" (RPC).
-Interns and graduates may also be eligible for membership with other professional associations.
+Graduates of the Kelowna College are eligible for membership in the Canadian Professional Counsellors Association and upon completion of clinical supervision are entitled to use the designation, "Registered Professional Counsellor" (RPC).